-Summary : The Sub Antarctic Islands of New Zealand and Australia, the forgotten islands of the South Pacific, are amond the most remarkable wildlife reserves in the world, yet they don't even appear on some maps.
+Summary : The Sub-Antarctic Islands of New Zealand and Australia, the forgotten islands of the South Pacific, are among the most remarkable wildlife reserves in the world, yet they don't even appear on some maps.
 Encounter the rugged coastlines and rich biodiversity of Campbell, the Snares, and Auckland Islands.
 These islands can be numbered among the last unspoiled environments on Earth, they are home to an abundance of plants, seabirds and marine mammals, many of which are found nowhere else in the world.
-Remote, unihabited and on no regular shipping route, access is further restricted to only a few hundred people per yeat.
+Remote, uninhabited and on no regular shipping route, access is further restricted to only a few hundred people per year.
 Explore and understand this priceless ecosystem in expert company on an expedition that redefines natural travel history.

 Enderby Island is a wildlife rich island that has no equal in the Southern Ocean.
-Offering a varying landscape where the rata forests are regenerating and there is a resurgence of herbaceous plants, it is one of the most beautiful islands in this group.
-The island is home to the Hooker’s or New Zealand Sea Lion which breeds on Sandy Bay beach which is where you plan to land.
-The sea lions are a rare member of the seal family.
-Enjoy close encounters with the Royal Albatross nested amongst a hummocked sward of Oreobolus pectinatus comb sedge and gentians and there is a good chance that you will see the endemic snipe, shag and Auckland Island Flightless Teal as you walk around the island.
+Offering a varying landscape where the Rata forests are regenerating and there is a resurgence of herbaceous plants, it is one of the most beautiful islands in this group.
+The island is home to the Hooker’s or New Zealand sea lion which breeds on Sandy Bay beach where you plan to land.
+This animal is the rarest sea lion in the world.
+Enjoy close encounters with the Royal Albatross nested among a hummocked sward of Oreobolus pectinatus and regenerating tussock.
+There is a good chance that you will see the endemic snipe, shag and Auckland Island Flightless Teal as you walk around the island.
 Plan to spend some time with the Yellow-eyed Penguin, the world’s rarest penguin and the fourth largest of the world’s penguins.
 Unique fields of megaherbs, whose languorous names promise the exotic: the Bulbinella rossii, the regenerating patches of Anisotome latifolia and the vivid red and white gentians, make an unforgettable sight.
 Native birds such as the Tui, Bellbird and parakeets benefit from the presence of Rata trees and can be heard in the forest.

 Auckland Island is the largest of the islands in the group.
-The western coastline has been sculpted into formidable cliffs by the prevailing westerly winds, and to the east, a coast carved by glaciers into some of the most picturesque fiords in the world.
-Anchorage in Carnley Harbor, in the south of the group, offers a range of activities, depending on weather and sea conditions, go in search of a Shy Mollymawk Albatross colony and perhaps spot the beautiful Wandering Albatross spreading its huge wingspan above the cliffs.
+The western coastline has been sculpted into formidable cliffs by the prevailing westerly winds, and to the east, the coast has been carved by glaciers into some of the most picturesque fjords in the world.
+Your anchorage in Carnley Harbor, in the south of the group, offers a range of activities, depending on weather and sea conditions.
+You might go in search of a shy mollymawk albatross colony and perhaps spot the beautiful wandering albatross spreading its huge wingspan above the cliffs.
 Other possibilities include visiting the abandoned World War II coastwatcher’s station or the remains of a ship wrecked in 1864 and made famous by two books written by the survivors.